B-Salinas/All-Things-App-Academy/Notes/Module-4/week-12/Cryptography.md

 - Differs from the two-way encryption previous reviewed.
 - Hashing never allows you to recover the original message.
 This method is considered _lossy_, meaning the process is irreversible.
 (Information Theory says if you lose enough information during an algorithm, it's impossible to reverse engineer it.)

-#### Hash Collision
-This occurs when two different inputs create the same hashed message.
+**Hash Collision:** This occurs when two different inputs create the same hashed message.

+#### Slow Algorithms
+Good Hasing Algorithms are going to be computationally expensive, that cannot be modeled on cheap processors that get hacked using compute farms.
+We want slow algorithms.

+- PBKDF2
+- bcrypt
+- Argon2